 However, every now and then, there comes some quality cinema to bring the sanity back in your life.
 And there’s no dearth of such quality movies in Bollywood either.
 It’s just that we don’t get to hear much about them because of the marketing gimmicks of mainstream commercial movies, which these underrated ones can’t generally afford.

-Here's a list of 50 such films which will satiate your desire for quality cinema:
+Here’s a list of 50 underrated Bollywood movies that will satiate your desire for quality cinema:

 1. Masaan (2015)

 Masaan follows two separate story arcs in the town of Varanasi that eventually converge.
 One follows the journey of Devi (Richa Chadha), who has to deal with the loss of her boyfriend and overcome the guilt she feels for his death.
 The second follows the journey of Deepak (Vicky Kaushal), who comes from a family that burns funeral pyres at the Varanasi ghats.
-The film was highly appreciated by critics and won a few awards at Cannes Film Festival as well.
+The film was highly appreciated by critics and won a few awards at Cannes Film Festival as well but this movie is counted as an underrated Bollywood movie.

 2. Ankhon Dekhi (2013)